theforeman/theforeman.org/plugins/foreman_discovery/3.0/index.md

   `macMACADDRESS` by default.
 The same syntax as for provisioning templates is used.
 See below for more information and examples.
 * **Hosts limit** enables to limit maximum amount of provisioned hosts per rule.
-If a limit was reached, the rule will not tkae effect until one or more hosts are deleted.
+If a limit was reached, the rule will not take effect until one or more hosts are deleted.
 Typical use case are rules per server rack or row when it is necessary to change provisioning parameters like hostname or host group per each entry.
 * **Priority** puts the rules in order.
 Must be greater than zero and low numbers go first.
 Rules are always matched by priority given.
 * **Enabled** flag is used for temporary shutdown of rules.
+* **Organizations\Locations** discovered hosts can only auto provision from rules in the same organization/location as the discovered host.

 Once some rules are defined, the good practice is to discover a host and apply the rules using Auto discover button on the host.